TorchUQ/torchuq/README.md

 ###  For practitioners
 Torchuq aims to provide an easy to use arsenal of uncertainty quantification methods.
 Torchuq is designed for the following benefits:

-**Plug and Play**: Simple unified interface to access hundreds of UQ methods.
+**Plug and Play**: Simple unified interface to access a large arsenal of UQ methods.

 **Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines.